RoadieHQ/marketing-site/content/docs/custom-plugins/index.md

 For our alpha release you'll need to give us some information upfront about your plugin.
 We plan to make all of this self-service going forward but currently Roadie doesn't support this out-of-the-box.
-For now, we will need you to fill out [this form][form] the first time you want to add a new plugin and pushing new versions will not require you to fill the form again.
+For now, we will need you to fill out [this form][form] the first time you want to add a new plugin.
+Pushing new versions will not require you to fill the form again.

 ## Pushing the plugin to Roadie